Nexfinity/CakeyBot-Wiki/en/feature/daily-content.md

 Each content category has its own individual output channel and optional role-ping setting, so you can send different categories to different channels and ping a different role for each one.

+Each category also has its own **Create Thread** toggle.
+When enabled, a discussion thread is automatically created on every message that category posts, so your members can discuss that day's content without cluttering the main channel.

+> Creating a thread requires the bot to have the Create Public Threads permission in the output channel.
+If the bot lacks this permission, the content still posts normally - the thread just silently fails to create.
+{.is-info}

 > The number of categories you can have enabled at once is tiered: **1** enabled category for non-premium servers, **3** for premium servers, and unlimited for whitelabel servers.
 {.is-info}